Bam Margera says he was "basically pronounced dead" after seizures and blood infection

 Speaking to his friend and co-star Steve-O on Steve-O’s Wild Ride! podcast, Margera revealed what happened during his near-death experience.
 He explained that Covid sent his health into a tailspin, which resulted in him suffering five seizures after which he was placed in a hospital ICU ward on life support.

-“I basically was pronounced dead on Elvis’ birthday December 8,” he explained.
+“I basically was pronounced dead on Elvis’ birthday December 8,” he explained (though it’s worth noting Elvis was born on January 8).
 “I did not know that I had gnarly Covid, that my body was shutting down.
 And, er… I went into four seizures – each one lasting 10 to 20 minutes.

 “On the fourth one I bit my tongue so hard it was nearly falling off.
 It got so swollen and puffy that it wouldn’t fit in my mouth, and I was drinking the infected blood which gave me pneumonia [sic].”